grafana/plugin-tools/docusaurus/docs/how-to-guides/panel-plugins/error-handling-for-panel-plugins.md

 ---
-id: error-handling
+id: error-handling-for-panel-plugins
-title: Error handling
+title: Error handling for panel plugins
-description: How to handle errors in plugins.
+description: How to handle errors in panel plugins.
 keywords:
   - grafana
   - plugins